leekelleher/leekelleher.com/input/_posts/2016-06-28-github-activity-patterns-star-and-fork.md

 The same `someone` has starred the project.
 I let out a sigh and resign myself that there will be no contribution.

 I can't say that I understand this pattern of "**Star &amp; Fork**", but it has become quite common.
-Each time I see it, I've never had a subsequent contribute on that project.
+Each time I see it, I've never had a subsequent contribution on that project.

 Maybe `someone` is starring the project as a bookmark, then forking it to keep a copy of the code for themselves?
 Either way it's an interesting pattern.

-If you have any ideas on this, or have noticed other GitHub activity patterns, let me know in the comments.
+If you have any ideas on this, or have noticed other curious GitHub activity patterns, let me know in the comments.